 This was the year that Chris received International Status of his circuit, a great achievement.
-Raleigh Raceway was listed as one of the top 5 International Go Kart circuits in Australia.
+Raleigh Raceway was listed as one of the top 5 International Go Kart circuits in the world.
 As the cost of upgrading and running a Go Kart meeting of such stature Chris’s resources were quite low, he decided to open up a Hire Kart business which has proven very lucrative over the years and also kept him afloat.

 First International Go Kart Championship meeting in Australia was held at Raleigh Raceway, over 5000 spectators viewed the spectacular, a credit to Chris and his team who put everything together for this prestigious event.